agentic-profile/agentic-profile-a2a-service/README.md

 # Typescript A2A service library with support for Agentic Profiles (globally unique agent ids and universal authentication)

+**NOTE: For a demonstration of this library and examples of its implemention, please download the [SDK](https://github.com/agentic-profile/agentic-profile-a2a)**

 This project provides an A2A TypeScript service implementation that is easy to integrate into an existing Express server.
 The A2A service has been extended to support the Agentic Profile.

 - [Quick overview of this project](#quick-overview-of-this-project)